-Make a list of favourite activities and then place them in the appropriate category: one second, one minute, or one hour.
+Make a list of favorite activities and then place them in the appropriate category: one second, one minute, or one hour.

 Compare lengths of the time to driving distances: “We will stay at the party for one hour.
 That’s about as long as it takes us to drive to the zoo.”

-Makes a chart with daily schedules: “At 12:00 we will have lunch.
+Makes a chart with daily schedules: “At noon we will have lunch.
 At 3:00 we’ll leave for baseball practice.”

 Challenges your child to pick up his room within a certain amount of time.
 Get’s him thinking about time by asking him how many minutes he needs to get the blocks on the shelf.
 “Could you fold all the shirts & put them in the drawer in ten seconds?”